Finitary affine oriented matroids: Group actions

 For item (4), notice that for translative actions we have $\stab(A)=\stab(\cl(A))$ (see, e.g.,~\cite[Lemma 8.1]{DeluRiedel}) and the isomorphism $\covset / A \cong \covset / \cl(A)$ (see Remark {\ref{remsimplicity}}) is equivariant.
-This induces a natural isomorphism (i.e., a $2$-isomorphism) of diagrams, and hence an isomorphism of quotients.
-Alternatively, (4) can be verified explicitly via Remark~\ref{remexplquot} \end{proof}
+This induces a natural isomorphism of diagrams, and hence an isomorphism of quotients.
+Alternatively, (4) can be verified explicitly via Remark~\ref{remexplquot}. \end{proof}